 “Thirty years have I served the Philistines, and my neck is not subdued to the yoke.
 You don’t know how wearisome it is to breathe the air of four pent walls without relief day after day.”

-The above words derived from Charles Lamb’s letter depicted what it was like working as a clerk in the late 18th century.
-Worse – clerks of merchants that time used to be treated bit like domestic servants.
+The above words are from Charles Lamb’s letter, depicting what it was like working as a clerk in the late 18th century.
+Moreover, clerks of merchants during that time were treated like domestic servants.
 We have moved far from that point as far as office workspace and staff rights are concerned.

-It is true that the employers of each era tried their best to get the best productivity out of office spaces, which is important to remain viable, but there were never better office spaces in history as they are today.
+It is true that the employers of each era try their best to get the best productivity out of office spaces.
+Getting the most productivity is important to remain viable.
+However, there were never better office spaces in history as they are today.

 Twentieth century workspaces: From top right: Open plan, action office, cubicle workspace